MikyGus/ConsoleMenu/Documentation/MenuItem.md

         participant C as ContentComposition
     end

-    Note over A,C: Content Start position, and each composite have a position offset A ->> S: Vector2(2,2)
+    Note over A,C: Content Start position, and each composite have a position offset where to place its content A ->> S: Vector2(2,2)
     S ->> M: Vector2(3,3)
     M ->> N: Vector2(3,3)
-    N ->> C: Vector2(3,3)
+    N ->> C: Vector2(3,4)
     Note over C: The container have an internal offset<BR>where to place all the children.

     loop for every children